richardsonjm/example-rails-challenge/README.md

 ##### Create a Visual Representation of Different Charges:

+1)  Create a page that allows creation of a new charge.
+The user will pick from the list of companies and users already seeded in the system and then enter the amount and then submit with a "Charge Customer" button

-On the view that shows all charges (most likely the *GET /charges* route), create three lists with H1 headers.
+2)  On the view that shows all charges (most likely the *GET /charges* route), create three lists with H1 headers.
 When listing a customer if it's a user then show first name and last name or if it's a company then show name and zip code

 - List 1 -